 So, what is it, you ask?
 What do you do with it?
 And is vaginal kung fu for you?
 It's time to get acquainted with the little egg made of jade (yes, the stone) that's putting a pleasurable new twist on the age-old concept of getting laid.

 Bringing Sensuality to Sexual Function

-Once the erotic province of queens and concubines in Ancient China, the Jade Egg practice involves manipulating a Jade Egg inside the vagina in order to retain (or re-gain) pelvic tone and vitality while also enhancing sexual pleasure.
+Once the erotic province of queens and concubines in Ancient China, the Jade Egg practice involves manipulating a Jade Egg (sometimes known as ben-wa balls) inside the vagina in order to retain (or re-gain) pelvic tone and vitality while also enhancing sexual pleasure.
 So why all the fuss now?

 1. It Gets The Job Done.